-8Chan Owner Called to Testify Before Congress
+8chan Owner Called to Testify Before Congress

 The Homeland Security Committee posted a photo of the letter on Twitter.

 The notorious messaging forum remained offline Tuesday after two tech companies cut ties.
-On Monday, cybersecurity firm CloudFlare stopped providing service, after which 8Chan signed up with Seattle-based Epik, Reuters reported.
-But Epik’s own infrastructure provider, Voxility, responded by dropping 8Chan.
+On Monday, cybersecurity firm CloudFlare stopped providing service, after which 8chan signed up with Seattle-based Epik, Reuters reported.
+But Epik’s own infrastructure provider, Voxility, responded by dropping 8chan.

 Fredrick Brennan, 8chan’s creator, has called for the site to be shut and told Reuters he regretted making it.